voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 jest --testPathPattern 'tests/(rules|maintenance)'
 ```

 This executes a meaningful subset of the suite (rule tests plus maintenance tests), making it suitable as a quick pre-flight signal before running the full gate.
+Maintainers performing deep CODE_QUALITY reviews should consult `docs/code-quality-core-review-scope.md` and `docs/code-quality-excluded-areas.md` for guidance.
+These documents explain which parts of the codebase to prioritize and which large or auxiliary areas are typically out of scope for intensive review.

 For reference, the full gate performs: